Palm1r/QodeAssist/README.md

 If you're still experiencing issues with QodeAssist, you can try resetting the settings to their default values:
 1. Open Qt Creator settings
 2. Navigate to the "Qode Assist" tab
+3. Pick settings page for reset
-3. Click on the "Reset to Defaults" button
+4. Click on the "Reset Page to Defaults" button
     - The API key will not reset
     - Select model after reset